AOT-Technologies/forms-flow-ai-doc/Pages/Docker Based/QuickInstallation.md

 ### Prerequisites

-1. For installation of formsflow.ai, the Docker Desktop needs to be installed (for both Windows/Linux).
+- For installation of formsflow.ai, the Docker Desktop needs to be installed (for both Windows/Linux).
 If Docker has been installed, and if any previous formsflow.ai installations were done already, those need to be removed from the Docker Desktop.
-2. This installation is supported only by Node.js versions 14 and below (older versions of Node.js are listed [here](https://nodejs.org/en/download/releases/)).

 ## Steps for formsflow.ai Installation